MBKwon/SwiftTimer/README.md

 *If you want study Swift & iOS8, use this as a reference.*

 thanks

-from MB Kyle KWON, KOREA
+From MB Kyle KWON, KOREA